 And, they are very easy to read, which makes them perfect for my toddler.

 When you are sticking on the numbers, make sure to lay them out ahead of time.
 Put the single digit numbers on the smaller ornaments – to make sure that every number has a good shape to fit on.

-After the ornaments were done, I went back to the tree.
+After the ornaments for the homemade Advent calendar were done, I went back to the tree.
 It looked a little drab with the white background, so I cut yet another piece of green felt and hot glued it behind the white.
 It provided a border, a little depth, and hid my sewing.

 Here’s a close up of a the completed DIY Advent calendar.

 I love how the homemade Advent calendar turned out, and my son is learning a ton!

 He is learning to follow a number sequence, identify holiday shapes, create connections between the items on this tree and the items on our real trees, apply his fine motor skills on the use buttons, and practice responsibility, as it is his job everyday to find and hang up the next number.